Donald Trump Portrayed As Sexist By Anonymous Author Of ‘A Warning,’ Says Report

 Trump’s attitude toward women has long been scrutinized.
 Most recently, a reported interaction with Nielsen while discussing drones was spotlighted.
 During the exchange, Trump allegedly called Nielsen “honey” and “sweetheart” — the same words addressed in A Warning, which FBI agent Josh Campbell believes was written by Neilsen.

 The controversial book also highlights Trump’s purported decline in cognitive faculties.
-The author claims that White House officials were at one point so concerned with Trump’s behavior that they considered invoked the Constitution’s 25th Amendment to declare the president unfit for office.
+The author claims that, at one point, White House officials were so concerned about Trump’s behavior that they considered invoking the Constitution’s 25th Amendment to declare the president unfit for office.

 Based on the excerpts that @NBCNews and @washingtonpost reported this evening, the best line of attack on “A Warning” might be that the author can’t figure out the best analogy for Trump: a toddler, a teenager, or a doddering old man. pic.twitter.com/bzJUyq4z8K